Salt Lake City is Utah's primary commercial hub. It hosts the state's largest concentration of banks, lenders, and financial services firms.

 Why SLC Businesses Qualify for Business Lines of Credit

-Salt Lake City's economic profile is among the strongest in the Mountain West.
-The metro area's unemployment rate consistently tracks below the national average, the technology sector continues expanding into the Silicon Slopes corridor, and healthcare — anchored by University of Utah Health, Intermountain, and a growing biotech sector — represents one of the most creditworthy industry concentrations in the state.
+The technology sector continues expanding into Silicon Slopes.
+Healthcare, anchored by University of Utah Health and Intermountain, represents one of the most creditworthy industry concentrations in the state.

 SLC market facts: Salt Lake City metro area GDP exceeds $100 billion, ranking it among the top 25 metro economies in the United States.
 The technology sector alone accounts for over 14% of private sector employment in the SLC metro area.
 Healthcare represents another 16%.
 Both sectors have strong LOC eligibility profiles due to contractual revenue streams and sophisticated financial management.